Emergency Dentist vs. Emergency Room Whittier, CA

 When To Call a Local Emergency Dentist First

-In the majority of dental emergencies, patients should call a local emergency dentist before going to the ER.
+For many dental emergencies, patients should call a local emergency dentist before going to the ER.
 A dentist can often diagnose the cause, take X-rays, numb the area, stabilize damage, relieve pain, and start definitive treatment right away.

 Common situations that are often best treated first by an emergency dentist include: